AnPophale/MITACS-GRI-2023-Research-Internship/README.md

   <em>Figure 7: Comparison of different methods in predictions of the VPTT</em>
 </p>

 The results obtained show that our suggested method outperforms other methods in the Jackknife Approach.
 But in the k-fold approach, the results for our method are similar to the other methods used, the results being dependent on the selected testing data which could be because of the size of the data and the train test split.
-Hence, furthter investigation is needed on how the performance of the models can be compared in a better way with the constraint of having a limited dataset.
+Hence, further investigation is needed on how the performance of the models can be compared in a better way with the constraint of having a limited dataset.

 **References:**
 [1] Tayebi, S. S., Keane, E., Preciado Rivera, N., Hoare, T., & Mhaskar, P. (2022).
 Predicting the Volume Phase Transition Temperature of Multi-Responsive Poly(N-isopropylacrylamide)-Based Microgels Using a Cluster-Based Partial Least Squares Modeling Approach.
 ACS Applied Polymer Materials, 4(12), 9160–9175. https://doi.org/10.1021/acsapm.2c01487.